William W. Bohnert, MD

 Steven M. Schlossberg, MD

-Dr. Schlossberg is the current Treasurer of the American Urological Association's Board of Directors.
+Dr. Schlossberg is the former Treasurer of the American Urological Association's Board of Directors.
 He is also a Vice President and Chief Medical Officer for Impact Advisors, a consulting firm specializing in Healthcare Information Technology.
 Previously, he was the Chief Medical Information Officer for the Yale New Haven Health System and the Yale School of Medicine.
 Prior to joining Yale, he was Professor of Urology at Eastern Virginia Medical School, and Vice President, Clinical Operations for Sentara Medical Group in Norfolk Virginia.
 He graduated from Cornell Medical School and trained at New York Hospital and Eastern Virginia Medical School.
 Dr. Schlossberg received the Outstanding Academic Achievement Award from the College of William and Mary Executive Master of Business Administration Program in 1998.
 After training with Drs.
 Devine and Horton in Norfolk, he spent 25 years practicing reconstructive Urology.
 Dr. Schlossberg has recently completed serving as Chair of Health Policy for the AUA.
 He has also served the AUA as the first Chair of the Practice Management Committee, Vice Chair of Health Policy and as AUA alternate to the AMA Relative Update Committee.
 He has served the Mid-Atlantic Section of the AUA as a Board member and representative to the Health Policy Council.
 In addition, he currently serves as a mentor for the AUA Leadership Program.
 Dr. Schlossberg has been a member of the AUA since 1987.